joshuazavala/python_principles_challenges/README.md

  # python_principles_challenges
- These are my answers to the Python Principles Challenges at https://pythonprinciples.com
+ These are my entries to the Python Principles Challenges at https://pythonprinciples.com